fluentadministrator/fluent/README.md

 | Table | `a table containing "a", "b"` |
 | Obfuscated | `"hello" obscured as "h###o"` |
 | Random | `a random number from 1 to 100` |

 ---

-## Hot Reload

-FLUENT automatically watches the running script.
-When you save changes, the interpreter restarts with the updated code immediately — no need to restart manually.

----